 Day Trip, Stay The Night or Base Yourself in Tangiers?

 To be honest, the only reason to visit Tangiers is if you can only spare a day in Morocco.
-An overnight trip might be worth... it, but any more days than that and I'd recommend heading further into Morocco, either over land or by flying to Fez or Marrakech.
+An overnight trip might be worth it, but any more days than that and it's best to head further into...
+Morocco, either over land or by flying to Fez or Marrakech.